History of taxation in the United Kingdom: Devolution of Tax powers

 The Scotland Act 2016 gave the Scottish Parliament full control over income tax rates and bands, except the personal allowance.
 In 2017/18, the only notable difference between Scotland and the rest of the UK was that the higher rate limit was frozen in Scotland.
-However, the draft budget for 2018/19 proposed new rates and bands that would mark a real change from the rest of the UK.
+However, the draft budget for 2018-19 proposed new rates and bands that would mark a real change from the rest of the UK.

 Start of tax year

 Summary

 British tax Acts in the middle of the eighteenth century said the tax year ran "from" 25 March.
-The use of "from" is crucial because the word has a special legal meaning which caused the tax year to begin one day later, namely, on 26 March.
+The use of the word from is crucial, because the word has a special legal meaning that caused the tax year to begin one day later, namely, on 26 March (as explained at §Legal rule, below).
 The taxes charged annually in the mid eighteenth century were Land Tax and Window Tax.

 The Calendar (New Style) Act 1750 elided eleven days from September 1752 but, despite this elision, the Window Tax tax year continued to run "from" 25 March 1753 (NS) until April 1758 when Parliament moved it to a year "from" 5 April.
 The Land Tax year never changed.

+In September 2021, the Office of Tax Simplification published a report considering the benefits, costs and implications of moving the end of the tax year from 5 April to either 31 December or 31 March.
+It concluded that although there was popular support for moving the date, there were different opinions on which date was best and that any change would take some time to implement.